District 9

-District 9 is a 2009 science fiction action film directed by Neill Blomkamp in his feature film debut, written by Blomkamp and Terri Tatchell, and produced by Peter Jackson and Carolynne Cunningham.
-It is a co-production of New Zealand, the United States, and South Africa.
+District 9 is a 2009 science fiction action film directed and co-written by Neill Blomkamp.
 The film stars Sharlto Copley, Jason Cope, and David James, and was adapted from Blomkamp's 2005 short film Alive in Joburg.

-The film is partially presented in a mock documentary format by featuring fictional interviews, news footage, and video from surveillance cameras.
-The story, which explores themes of humanity, xenophobia and social segregation, begins in an alternate 1982, when an alien spaceship appears over Johannesburg, South Africa.
-When a population of sick and malnourished insectoid aliens is discovered on the ship, the South African government confines them to an internment camp called District 9.
-Twenty years later, during the government's relocation of the aliens to another camp, one of the confined aliens named Christopher Johnson, who is about to try to escape from Earth with his son and return home, crosses paths with a bureaucrat named Wikus van de Merwe leading the relocation.
-The title and premise of District 9 were inspired by events in Cape Town's District Six, during the apartheid era.
+The film is partially presented in a mockumentary format by featuring fictional interviews, news footage, and video from surveillance cameras.
+It begins in an alternate 1982, when an alien spaceship appears over Johannesburg, South Africa.
+When a population of diseased and malnourished insectile and crustaceous aliens are discovered on the ship, the South African government confines the asylum seekers to an internment camp called District 9.
+The title and premise of District 9 were predominantly inspired by events in Cape Town's District Six, while apartheid still existed.
+The film explores themes of humanity, racism, xenophobia, social segregation, and medical torture.

-A viral marketing campaign for the film began in 2008 at San Diego Comic-Con, while the theatrical trailer debuted in July 2009.
-District 9 had its World Premiere on 23 July 2009 at San Diego Comic-Con.
-It was released by TriStar Pictures on 14 August 2009, in North America and became a financial success, earning over $210 million at the box office.
-The film received critical acclaim from critics and audiences, with praise for the action, story, themes, Blomkamp's direction, and Copley's performance, although the portrayal of the Nigerian characters garnered some criticism.
-It garnered numerous awards and nominations, including four Academy Award nominations for Best Picture, Best Adapted Screenplay, Best Visual Effects, and Best Film Editing.
+District 9 premiered on 23 July 2009 at San Diego Comic-Con, and was released in New Zealand on 13 August, the United States on 14 August and South Africa on 28 August, by TriStar Pictures.
+It received positive reviews from critics and was a commercial success, earning $211 million on a budget of $30 million.
+It garnered numerous award nominations, including Academy Awards for Best Picture, Best Adapted Screenplay, Best Visual Effects, and Best Film Editing.